-Travel and Study Abroad Policies
+Travel and Study Abroad COVID-19 FAQs for Students

 All University-related travel has been suspended at this time.
 We continue to monitor the guidance of our local, state, and national experts and will inform our community when safe, essential travel can resume.

 We strongly discourage students, faculty, and staff from personal travel during this rapidly evolving public health emergency.
 Any travel could potentially lead to self-isolation or quarantine.
 Consult the CDC and your local health care professional before making any personal decisions.

 Given the unpredictable nature of global travel due to COVID-19 and the standing alerts from both the CDC and the U.S. Department of State that warn against nonessential travel, Adelphi University has suspended study abroad until May 24, 2021.
 This website will be updated as decisions are made about future dates.
 Find general information about Adelphi University’s responses to COVID-19.

 - The CDC must remove the worldwide “Warning – Level 3, Avoid Nonessential Travel—Widespread Ongoing Transmission.”

 - The U.S. Department of State must remove their “Global Level 4 Health Advisory – Do Not Travel”.